VidyaSamadi/VidyaSamadi/README.md

 ⚡ Fun fact &nbsp;

-A while ago, I started studying computer science at GeorgiaTech, but eventually couldnot move forward due to full time job and personnal issues. &nbsp;
+A while ago, I started studying computer science at GeorgiaTech, but eventually couldnot move forward due to full time job and personnal issues! &nbsp;

 📫 How to reach me: samadi@clemson.edu
 <!--